rexcorp1/omnisearch/docs/CONFIGURATION.md

 OLLAMA_BASE_URL=http://localhost:11434
 ```

-When this variable is set, Morphic will automatically discover Ollama models that advertise the `tools` capability.
+When this variable is set, Omnisearch will automatically discover Ollama models that advertise the `tools` capability.
 Models without this capability are ignored, and no static configuration in `models.json` is required unless you need to override specific settings.

 ### Azure OpenAI